redwoodjs/redwood/packages/api/src/logger/README.md

 # Logger

-RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the JAMstack applications you're developing and have deployed  -- with ease.
+RedwoodJS provides an opinionated logger with sensible, practical defaults that grants you visibility into the JAMStack applications you're developing and have deployed  -- with ease.

 Logging in the serverless ecosystem is not trivial and neither is its configuration.